Elias Canetti’s “Crowds and Power” : A Profound Exploration of Human Collective Behavior

 The crowd, in Canetti’s vision, becomes a dynamic entity with its own rules and tendencies.
 It is a beast that hungers for power, seeking dominance and control.
 The author’s anthropological lens invites readers to witness the unleashing of primal instincts within the collective, revealing the undercurrents that surge through human gatherings.

-The Survival of the Fittest: The Struggle for Dominance
+The Survival of the Fittest and The Rituals of Submission

 Canetti’s exploration extends to the primal struggle for dominance within crowds.
 He introduces the concept of the “pack,” a group of individuals bound by a common goal and propelled by the desire for power.
 The dynamics of the pack reveal the instinctual pursuit of dominance, as individuals vie for position and influence within the group.